Chart Color Schemes

 Educational outcomes in Goulburn Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.8%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 12.3%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 43.9% of residents aged 15+ holding such qualifications, including advanced diplomas (11.6%) and certificates (32.3%).
-Educational participation is high, with 27.5% of residents currently enrolled in formal education: 10.0% in primary, 8.6% in secondary, and 2.6% in tertiary education.
+Vocational credentials are prominent, with 43.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.6% and certificates at 32.3%.
+Educational participation is high, with 27.5% of residents currently enrolled in formal education.

-There are 13 schools serving 831 students, with Goulburn Surrounds having typical Australian school conditions (ICSEA: 953) and balanced educational opportunities.
-Education provision is balanced with 12 primary and 1 secondary school serving distinct age groups.
-Local school capacity is limited at 5.5 places per 100 residents compared to the regional average of 13.3, leading many families to travel for schooling.
+This includes 10.0% in primary education, 8.6% in secondary education, and 2.6% pursuing tertiary education.
+As of a report dated "May 2021", the area has 13 schools serving 831 students, with typical Australian school conditions (ICSEA: 953) and balanced educational opportunities.
+Education provision is balanced, with 12 primary and 1 secondary school serving distinct age groups.
+However, local school capacity is limited at 5.5 places per 100 residents compared to the regional average of 13.3, leading many families to travel for schooling.

 Frequently Asked Questions - Education